2-Argument Operators

 2-argument operators replace their arguments (two values to their left) and themselves with the result of the operation.

-The first argument (left to right) of a 2-argument operator is here called a, the second argument is called b.
+In this documentation the first argument (from left to right) of a 2-argument operator is called a, the second argument is called b.

 On this page: